vjks/PasswordGenerator/README.md

 ! (exclamation)
 * (asterisk)
 _ (underline/underscore)
-Must NOT include any spaces
+Must NOT include any spaces - Done